Best eco-friendly home and cleaning products

 Best for: Ethical products that contribute to good causes.

 Oxfam has a brilliant online store.
-On top of second-hand products, they also sell lots of new products that they've sourced.
+On top of second-hand products, it also sells lots of new products that it's sourced.

 There are so many items to choose from, such as clothes, homeware, cleaning products, books and art to name a few.